AlYanovich/data_analytics/README.md

-# data_analytics
+# My data analytics \ data science projects

-my data analytics pet progects to test my skills and get more experience with jupyter notebook, git
+##my data analytics pet progects to test my skills and get more experience with jupyter notebook, git, etc

-1)First project is analysis of "student_lifestyle_dataset.csv" from kagle ill try to find out which columns influence the most to GPA and stress level firstly just some vis with matplotlib.pyplot and seaborn after maybe build some data model
+1)First project is analysis of "student_lifestyle_dataset.csv" from kagle.
+Some visualisations of students lifestyle with matplotlib and seaborn, correlaton between daily routine and Stress level/GPA (maybe will try to predict Stress level with sklearn machine learning models)